 The soil carbon module of ORCHILEAK (Fig. 1) is derived from the CENTURY soil carbon model of Parton et al. (1988).
 In the standard scheme (Krinner et al., 2005), C in the soil of each model grid cell, and for each PFT, is represented by four different litter and three different soil organic carbon (SOC) pools with different turnover rates.
 The four litter pools correspond to metabolic aboveground and belowground litter, structural aboveground and belowground litter (Fig. 1).
-The SOC is subdivided into active, slow and passive pools, which have different default decomposition rates that are further modified at each time-step according to the evolving soil moisture and soil temperature.
+The SOC is subdivided into active, slow and passive pools.
 In the CENTURY scheme, C from the decomposed structural litter enters the active and the slow pools with the fraction allocated to each pools depending on lignin content of the litter, while the entire metabolic litter pool and the remaining part of structural litter is allocated to the active SOC pool.
 The SOC pools then feed into each other with the main C flux going from active to slow and passive to represent microbial decomposition of detrital organic matter, and a small return flux of slow and passive C back to the active pool to represent implicitly the C supply in the form of dead microbial biomass.